alexdevero/ethercss/README.md

 # EtherCSS
-CSS framework for the future web.
+CSS framework for the Web of tomorrow.

 _EtherCSS is currently in aplha stage_